Gmail SMTP Settings: A Step-by-Step Guide to Configuring Your Gmail SMTP

 • Use the same settings as my incoming mail server.
 Often selected if you’re using the same service for incoming and outgoing emails.

-Step 5: Test the Configuration
+Step 5: Test the configuration

 Send a test email after configuring your email client’s SMTP settings to make sure everything is operating as it should.
 To be sure the outgoing emails are being sent flawlessly, check them.

-How to Configure Gmail POP3 Settings
+How to configure Gmail POP3 settings

-POP3: Stands for Post Office Protocol version 3 and is used to retrieve emails from a remote server to a local client POP3 downloads mail from a server on a single computer and deletes the mail from the server.
+POP3 downloads mail from a server on a single computer and deletes the mail from the server.
 This allows you to work with your emails without net connection to the Internet region too.
-However, as major systems delete emails from the server after downloading (unless configured specifically to keep copies on it), POP3 is not the most convenient way of viewing your email from multiple devices.

-When to Use POP3
+When to use POP3

-Emails from a distant server are retrieved to a local client using the email access protocol POP3, or Post Office Protocol version 3.
 POP3 copies emails from a server to a single PC and subsequently removes them from the server.
 This enables you to manage your emails locally or with restricted internet access.
 Nevertheless, unless set up especially to leave copies on the server, POP3 is not the best option for viewing your email from several devices because it usually deletes the emails from the server after downloading.

 • You need to access your emails offline.